NateChoe1/ncdg/README.md

 A very simple tool to generate natechoe.dev pages.
 It's effectively just a generic file preprocessor with HTML some auto escaping.

+Please not that ncdg minifies HTML so these examples aren't really correct.

 ## Usage

 There are only 3 features in ncdg: